MoroboshiDann/portfolio-management-team2/server/README.md

 # Portfolio Pulse Backend Server

-This is the backend server for the Financio financial portfolio management system.
+This is the backend server for the Portfolio Pulse financial portfolio management system.

 ## Setup Instructions